SciML/MATLABDiffEq.jl/README.md

 ![Benchmark](assets/matlab_bench.png)

-This shows that being able to run MATLAB algorithms with MATLAB functions is cute, but does not really have a practical use due to MATLAB lack of performance.
+This shows that being able to run MATLAB ODE algorithms with MATLAB functions is cute, but does not really have a practical use due to MATLAB's lack of performance.